 It is the Luftwaffe fighter Foche-Wulf.
 I built it from February to March 2008.

-Since I’m continually making several tanks, I decided to change feelings to make this fighter.
+Since I’m continually making several tanks, I decided to change my feelings to make this fighter.

-I struck the rivet except the engine cover and almost completed.
+I struck the rivet except for the engine cover and almost completed it.

 At last, assemble completed.

-It did not go well when Ｉ used the epoxy putty for woody part to bury the space.
+It did not go well when Ｉ used the epoxy putty for a woody part to bury the space.
 Adhesion to plastic was bad.
-Next time, I will use an usual epoxy putty even if time hangs.
+Next time, I will use a usual epoxy putty even if time hangs.

 It is brake pipe additional work that I use string weight of 0.3mm.

 I’ll make one pilot on the wing. Ｉ used 1/48 military miniature series of Tamiya.
-Since this pilot wear leather jacket, I sliced down the body a little.
+Since this pilot wears a leather jacket, I sliced down the body a little.
 1/48 is too small to work!

 I hang this body like laundry after painting.
 But my room is always dusty…